noblepayne/linkseq/README.md

 # linkseq

 A list of links in Lisp.
-Static site generator for personal link aggregation pages, built with Babashka and Hiccup.
+Static site generator for personal link aggregation.

 ## Overview